-To collect a Goal, your pieces must occupy the pair of spaces shown on the card.
-Any time - including during other players' turns - that your pieces are in position to meet the requirements of the topmost Goal on the stack, you take that card and keep it in front of you for the rest of the game.
+All goals require moving two of your pieces onto the pair of spaces shown on the card.
+Any time - including during other players' turns - that your pieces are in position to meet the requirements of the topmost goal on the stack, you take that card and keep it in front of you for the rest of the game.

-It's permissible to look through the stack (without changing the order of course) but only the Goal on top is eligible for collection.
+When a new goal is played, it is added to the top of the stack on the pegboard.
+It is permissible to look through the stack (without changing the order of course) but only the goal on top is eligible for collection.